Undergraduate Policies and Procedures

 To ensure that credit earned elsewhere will be accepted, continuing UT Dallas students who wish to take courses elsewhere must meet with their academic advisor for approval.
 Failure to receive approval from your academic advisor may result in the denial of credit.

 Reverse Transfer Transcripts

-Pursuant to the "credit transfer for associate degree" statute, Texas Education Code, Section 61.833, when a transfer student completes at least 90 semester credit hours at UT Dallas, and 30 of these semester credit hours were taken at a community college, UT Dallas will contact the student to request the transcript to be sent to the community college.
+Pursuant to the "credit transfer for associate degree" statute, Texas Education Code, Section 61.833, when a transfer student completes at least 90 semester credit hours at UT Dallas, and 30 of these semester credit hours were taken at a Texas community college, UT Dallas will review the student's record and request the transcript to be sent to the Texas community college.
 Upon authorization from the student, UT Dallas will release the transcript to the community college.
-The community college will review the UT Dallas transcript for possible completion of associate degree.
+The Texas community college will review the UT Dallas transcript for possible completion of associate degree.